-With Surface devices, you can choose to register your devices at the time of purchase when purchasing from a Surface partner enabled for Windows Autopilot.
-New devices can be shipped directly to your end-users and will be automatically enrolled and configured when the units are unboxed and turned on for the first time.
-This process can eliminate need to reimage your devices as part of your deployment process, reducing the work required of your deployment staff and opening up new, agile methods for device management and distribution.
+You can register Surface devices at the time of purchase from a Surface partner that's enabled for Windows Autopilot.
+These partners can ship new devices directly to your users.
+The devices will be automatically enrolled and configured when they are first turned on.
+This process eliminates reimaging during deployment, which lets you implement new, agile methods of device management and distribution.

 Windows version considerations

 Broad deployment of Surface devices through Windows Autopilot, including enrollment by Surface partners at the time of purchase, requires Windows 10 Version 1709 (Fall Creators Update) or later.

 These Windows versions support a 4,000-byte (4k) hash value that uniquely identifies devices for Windows Autopilot, which is necessary for deployments at scale.
 All new Surface devices, including Surface Pro 7, Surface Pro X, and Surface Laptop 3, ship with Windows 10 Version 1903 or later.

 Exchange experience on Surface devices in need of repair or replacement

 Microsoft automatically checks every Surface for Autopilot enrollment and will deregister the device from the customer's tenant.
 Microsoft ensures the replacement device is enrolled into Windows Autopilot once a replacement is shipped back to the customer.
 This service is available on all device exchange service orders directly with Microsoft.